Main content area

 4.2 How safe is it to enable cookies?

-It is safe to enable cookies.
+It is safe to activate cookies when visiting our digital presence.
 When using a third-party computer, however, we recommend deleting cookies and your browser history to prevent subsequent users from being able to see your surfing behaviour.

 Most browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
 You can also delete cookies on your computer or mobile device using the feature for doing so in your browser.

 To enable or disable cookies in your web browser:

 Check which web browser you are using and then select the relevant link below.
 On the page you are taken to, you will find instructions on how to enable or disable cookies in your web browser.

 If you choose not to accept our cookies or cookies and tools from our partner companies, you will not be able to see certain information on our websites or use some features that improve your visit.

 7. Will we share your data with anyone else?